GoCubs17/pori-events/drupal/web/themes/custom/pori_events/README.md

 After this you can run the command that compiles your sass files to css.

-    grunt build
+    gulp

-If you want to compile the css into human-readable form you can use the grunt build-dev
+If you want to compile the css into production form you can use the gulp --production

-    grunt build-dev
+    gulp --production

 ### Good to know ###